hugocore/crontab-ruby/README.md

 # CronTab Interpreter in Ruby

 This is a CLI app written in Ruby that parses a cron string and expands each field to show the times at which it will run.
+You can find more information about CronTabs here: https://www.freebsd.org/cgi/man.cgi?crontab(5)

 ## Install

-Run the following command to install dependencies:
+Run the following commands to install dependencies:

 ```bash
 gem install bundler